arnour/almetro/README.md

 instances_generator = my_custom_instances(N)

 # Trials determine how many times each instance will be repeated for Almetro to pick the min time.
+That way you can exclude some noise from your analisys.
 metro = almetro\
             .new()\
             .with_execution(trials=5)\